 Nothing contained herein shall preclude PURCHASER’s right, at any time during the continuance of this Agreement, to reject the whole Work or any part thereof in the event the Work or part thereof do not comply with the requirements of this Agreement.

-All Goods and/or Services shall be delivered and/or performed and accepted by PURCHASER.
-Any request for direct delivery of Goods and/or performance of the Services to or at KUB’s must be properly documented in the Purchase Order and coordinated with PURCHASER.

 INSPECTION

 All Goods and/or Services will be subject to and shall be made available for inspection by the PURCHASER and/or any third party appointed by the PURCHASER at any time at VENDOR’s workplace or at any other places where such Goods and/or Services are situated.

-The Goods and/or Services shall be subject to further inspection by PURCHASER upon delivery to PURCHASER at the Site, except as otherwise provided in the Purchase Order.
+The Goods and/or Services shall be subject to further inspection by PURCHASER upon delivery to PURCHASER at the Site.

 Any inspection or failure to inspect or failure to detect defects by the PURCHASER and/or any third party appointed by the PURCHASER will neither relieve VENDOR from responsibility for such Goods and/or Services as are not in accordance with this Agreement nor impose liabilities on PURCHASER for them.
 PURCHASER's payment for the Goods and/or Services shall not constitute its acceptance of the Goods and/or Services.

 TERMS OF PAYMENT

-Payment will be effected within forty-five (45) days after the delivery and acceptance of Goods and/or Services by PURCHASER and receipt of the invoice from VENDOR, or as otherwise agreed and stipulated in the Purchase Order.
+Payment will only be made upon invoice by the VENDOR to the bank account according to the agreed terms of payment as stated herein.

 Notwithstanding Clause 5.1 above, PURCHASER shall have right to withhold payment of any invoiced amounts that are disputed in good faith until the parties reach an agreement with respect to such disputed amounts and such withholding of disputed amounts shall not be deemed a breach of this terms and conditions nor shall any interest be charged on such amounts.

-Notwithstanding Clause 5.1 above, PURCHASER shall be entitled to deduct or set off against the price such sums as may be due or payable from the VENDOR whether under the applicable contract of sale or otherwise.

 RECOVERY OF SUMS DUE FROM THE VENDOR

 Whenever under this Agreement any sum of money shall be recoverable from or payable by the VENDOR to PURCHASER, such sum may be deducted from any sums due to the VENDOR under this Agreement or any other contract with PURCHASER provided that this provision shall not affect any other remedy by action of law or otherwise to which PURCHASER may be entitled for the recovery of such monies.